 Sustainably and equitably improve and expand Atlanta’s network of public parks, greenspaces and trails.

 Our Current Advocacy Initiatives

 Increased Funding for Parks

 Park Pride advocates for increased funding for park operations and maintenance in the City of Atlanta.
-Each budget cycle, we call on our most passionate park advocates to join us at City of Atlanta Council meetings to show support for an increased budget.
+In May of each budget cycle, we call on our most passionate park advocates to join us at City of Atlanta Council meetings to show support for an increased budget.
 Check Park Pride’s calendar for the dates/times/locations of budget hearings at Atlanta City Hall and other advocacy initiatives.

 Greenspace Planning Initiatives